Cambridge University Light Entertainment Society

-The Cambridge University Light Entertainment Society (CULES) is a student drama society at Cambridge University.
+The Cambridge University Light Entertainment Society (CULES) is a student drama society at the University of Cambridge.
 Notable alumni include Douglas Adams, John Cleese, Prince Edward, Tim Brooke-Taylor, Andy Hamilton and Graeme Garden.

 CULES is a non-profit society, and emphasises 'non-serious' theatre, comic pun-filled scripts, and including those who do not wish to become 'serious' actors.

 History

 Early years

 CULES was founded in 1958.
 Performing revues and comic sketches, it could boast such future celebrities as John Cleese and Graeme Garden amongst its members (with Flanders and Swann as honorary presidents of the society).

 In the 1970s, the focus shifted to more music-hall shows, often performed in homes for the elderly.
 During this period, the likes of Andy Hamilton and Douglas Adams were members (the latter, having found Footlights "aloof and rather pleased with themselves", joined CULES instead).
 These were complemented by musicals and revues in the 1980s, with members such as Sandi Toksvig and Prince Edward.